The Mists of Avalon (miniseries): Part II: Morgaine is taken to Avalon

 Arthur and Morgaine grow up loving each other dearly.
 When Arthur is five and Morgaine is thirteen, Viviane and Merlin return, saying that it is time to take Arthur away for his training with Merlin as future king.
 Viviane then orders Morgaine to come with her to Avalon to be trained as a priestess.
 Igraine and Uther do not want Morgaine to go, but Viviane threatens to withdraw Avalon's support of Uther, and Morgaine and Arthur are taken away from Camelot.
 Arthur and Morgaine are torn apart tearfully from each other, Arthur heading north with Merlin, and Morgaine heading south with Viviane.
 Viviane then takes Morgaine behind a misty curtain into a utopian island, Avalon.
 Viviane trains Morgaine to gain power of the elements, and in the servitude of the Three-fold Goddess.
 It takes ten years for Morgaine to be initiated, her final test being to part the mists.
-Igraine has a distressful vision of Morgaine "being taken."
+Igraine has a distressful vision of Morgaine "being taken".

 Soon after her initiation, Morgaine meets her cousin Lancelot (whose mother is Viviane), a handsome and bold warrior.
 He has come to seek his mother's blessing in battle, but she is reluctant to give it.
 Morgaine shows him a stone circle, and she begins to fall in love with him.
 Lancelot sees through the misty veil a few Christian nuns and some virgin postulants walking down a path.
-One of them strays and seems as if she is aware of Avalon's existence.
+One of them strays and seems as if she is aware of Avalon's existence on a parallel plane of existence.
 Lancelot begs Morgaine to open the mists for her, and she does so.
 The postulant is startled, but quickly smitten with Lancelot, as Lancelot is with her.
-The girl's name is Gwenhwyfar, daughter of a Welsh king.
+The girl's name is Gwenhwyfar, daughter of King Lœdekrans.
 Morgaine immediately dislikes Gwenhwyfar, and closes the mists on her, separating them.
 Lancelot, annoyed, decides to defy his mother and leaves.

 A few days later, on Beltane, Viviane sends Morgaine to be a part of a fertility rite as "The Virgin Huntress", where Morgaine is to make love to the man who kills the king's stag.
 Both partners are masked, so neither knows who the other is; still afterward, Morgaine longs for it to be Lancelot, but believes she will never be certain.